reactivemarbles/DynamicData/README.md

 ### Connect to the cache or the list

 As stated in the blurb at the top of this document, dynamic data is based on the concept of an observable change set.
-Calling the ```Connect()``` on the list or the cache will produce and observable change set.
+Calling the ```Connect()``` on the list or the cache will produce an observable change set.

 ```
 var myConnection = myDynamicDataSource.Connect();